uclahs-cds/package-PrCaMethy/README.md

 # PrCaMethy

-The `PrCaMethy` R package offers tools for predicting clinical and molecular features using prostate cancer DNA methylation data generated from the Illumina 450K array.
+The `PrCaMethy` R package offers tools for predicting clinical and molecular features using prostate cancer DNA methylation data.

 ## Tutorial